28.4. Hearings: Interface with court proceedings

 Under s 68(5) the Registrar cannot revoke a registration if relevant proceedings have commenced.

-If the Registrar has completed the examination and intends to issue a certificate of examination, we should issue the certificate in the normal way.
+If the Registrar has already completed the examination and intends to issue a certificate of examination, we should issue the certificate in the normal way.

 However, if the Registrar intends to revoke the registration, the registration will not be revoked until the relevant proceedings have concluded (and, if applicable, the appeal period has passed).